 Known as Powerslave in the United States, Seireki 1999: Pharaoh no Fukkatsu in Japan, and Exhumed in Europe.
 Released in September 1996 on the Saturn and PlayStation, you take control of a soldier who has been sent to curb the growing number of creatures and monsters invading the Egyptian city of Karnak.
 To complete the game, you must gain new abilities to be able to explore previously inaccessible areas in levels you have already visited.
 The abilities you earn are very original and a pleasant surprise, especially from a first-person shooter.
 You will come up against an array of enemies, including mummies, eagles, scorpions, piranhas, human-like cheetahs, and jumping crab-like creatures, who are all hell-bent on stopping you from achieving your goals, but luckily you will find an array of well-designed, interesting weaponry to take them all out with.

 This game is so much fun to play and explore.
 You can see how much work the developers put into the story and the setting of the game.
 Throw in some sci-fi elements and one of the best soundtracks you will hear in a game, and it really makes this one special game!
-Nightdive studios have done an incredible job on the remaster, bringing widescreen support and a great graphic overall that doesn’t detract from the original look.
-Combining the differences between the Saturn and PlayStation versions too makes this a mighty fine package.
+Nightdive Studios has done an incredible job on the remaster, bringing widescreen support and a great graphic overall that doesn’t detract from the original look.
+Combining the differences between the Saturn and PlayStation versions makes this a mighty fine package.

 Powerslave/Exhumed is out now on the Switch for £15.89 and can be purchased HERE